software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > You can assume that the reader of the `README.md` file is a software developer who knows how to use a command-line interface, the basic Git commands and install the required Java version.

-## GitHub release

-Once the GitHub repository's main branch has a working version of the application with the desired features at the end of the Sprint, we should _release_ it for the users.
-[GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is a way to "freeze" the source code of a project at certain point of the commit history and to provide users a working version of the application.

-Usually a new version of an application is released at the end of each Sprint.
-When we create a new release at the end of each Sprint, we will create a _release history_ for the project.
-Users can easily browse and download the source code of different versions of the application by going through the release history.

-Each release should at least include the name for the release and a short description describing the changes introduced in the release.
-For libraries the release name is commonly the version number of the release, for example "18.2.0".
-We create a release for each Sprint, so we can name our releases based on the Sprint number, for example "Sprint 1".

-As an example, [here](https://github.com/facebook/react/releases) are the releases for the React library.

-{: .important-title }

-> Exercise 22
->
-> Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
-Create a new tag called "sprint1".
-The release title should be "Sprint 1".
-Give a brief description for the release that describes the features implemented during the Sprint.

 ## JAR

 A JAR (Java Archive) is a package file format typically used to aggregate many Java class files and associated metadata and resources (such as CSS files, JavaScript files and other assets) into one file to distribute application software or libraries on the Java platform.
 If a user wants to use our application, instead of providing them with the entire source code, we can just provide a JAR file containing everything needed to run our application.